 - Please refer to the annual course schedule here

 - Round 1 Deadline:

 December 20, 2022January 9, 2023

 - Round 2 Deadline: June 20, 2023

 Eligibility and Timeline

 Timeline: Admitted blended cohort students begin developing a research proposal and refining their project scope in the fall prior to arriving on campus in January.
-The campus residency begins with an intensive four-week January term, followed by the four-month Spring term, and ends with presentation of final research projects to project sponsors, CTL corporate partners and SCM alumni in late May, followed by MIT Commencement.
+The full-time campus residency begins with an intensive four-week January term, followed by the four-month Spring term, ending with presentation of final research projects to project sponsors, CTL corporate partners and SCM alumni in late May, followed by MIT Commencement.
 The timeline graphic below provides more detail.

 Watch our Program Overview and Admissions Webinar (2018):

 Hear from Former SCM Blended Students: